The Music I Like to Play Vol. 4

 The Music I Like to Play Vol. 4, subtitled Soul Eyes, is a solo album by pianist Tete Montoliu recorded in 1990 and released on the Italian Soul Note label.

 Reception

-Ken Dryden of AllMusic states, "Mixing standards, swing, bop, and hard bop compositions, Montoliu consistently comes up with imaginative treatments. ...
+In his review for AllMusic, Ken Dryden wrote, "Mixing standards, swing, bop, and hard bop compositions, Montoliu consistently comes up with imaginative treatments. ...
 Although Montoliu would record several additional CDs after this session, this is easily one of his most essential releases".